yanmarques/badcat/docs/Pupy.md

 podman run --mount type=bind,src=$(pwd),target=/build/workspace/project pupy-local ./client/sources-linux/build-docker.sh
 ```

 It take some time to finish, but as soon as it has finished, one should see a `[+] Build complete` message.
 If can check the directory `pupy/pupy/payload_templates` for generated executable templates.
-There is an issue with the generated linux template, that the template name misses a `x64` and one must fix it.
+There is an issue - because I'm not following Pupy documentation of how to run it - with the generated linux template, that the template name misses a `x64` and one must fix it.
 To fix it, run the following command:

+**Note: one must replace the old template whenever a new build is run**

 ```bash
 cp ./pupy/payload_templates/pupy.lin ./pupy/payload_templates/pupyx64.lin